0xpayne/apfyt-fullstack-webapp/README.md

-# This is the django stack for Apfyt.
-The app is hosted on the Google Cloud via Google App Engine, as denoted by app.yaml.
+This is the django stack for Apfyt